 Gather Your Supplies

-The wood bead wreath form that I used was a fall wreath that I found on sale in JC Penney’s home section, but you can find blank ones at craft stores like Hobby Lobby.
-Or you can make your own wreath form using an embroidery hoop and split wood beads.
+You can find blank ones at craft stores like Hobby Lobby.
+Or you can make your own wreath form using an embroidery hoop and split wood beads like I did for this spring wreath.

 Here’s what you’ll need to make this wood bead Christmas wreath: